zcbmlijygrdwa/cvminecraft/edge_detection/Marr-Hildreth/README.md

         demo

-The demo program will start and takes "data/lena.jpg" as input, and generate output into the "output" foler.
-The demo program also show the outputs with imshow() function.
+The demo program will start and takes "data/lena.jpg" as input, and generate output into the "output" folder.
+The demo program also shows the outputs with the imshow() function.

-By default the project will use the 2D convolution function provided by matlab.
-To switch to using the 2D convolution function that I implemented, simply open my_edge_detector.m and change:
+By default, the project will use the 2D convolution function provided by Matlab.
+To switch to using the 2D convolution function that I implemented, open my_edge_detector.m and change:

         ifUseMyConv2 = false;